Part I Build It The Weekend Sprint

 2. One Effector: a script that emits a diff (or applies it behind a flag) for one bounded surface.

-3. Add structured errors: normalize failures so Refine can focus on the exact problem (file_path, error_code, message, and ideally line info).
+3. Add structured errors: normalize failures so the next retry can focus on the exact problem (file_path, error_code, message, and ideally line info).

 4. Only then add a Mission Object: when you have multiple tasks, multiple surfaces, or multiple operators.
-The Mission becomes the stable interface.
+It becomes the stable typed run request.

 5. Only then add a schema and template: when you’ve been burned by missing fields, inconsistent request shape, or ambiguous edits.
 This is how you make “what the model sees” reproducible.